 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.

-- If your child has ever had any of these health problems: Chest pain or pressure; diseased arteries going to the legs or arms; heart attack; heart disease; poor blood flow in the heart, brain, bowel, or kidney; stroke; or a heartbeat that is not normal like Wolff-Parkinson-White syndrome.
+- If your child has ever had any of these health problems: Chest pain or pressure; diseased arteries going to the legs or arms; heart attack; heart disease; poor blood flow in the heart, brain, bowel, or kidney; stroke or transient ischemic attack (TIA); migraines like hemiplegic or basilar migraine; or an abnormal heartbeat like Wolff-Parkinson-White syndrome.

 - If your child is taking another drug that has the same drug in it.